Trump Administration Wants to Send Every Worker a Check Amid Coronavirus Pandemic

 “What we’ve heard from hard-working Americans, many companies have now shut down whether it’s bars or restaurants.
 Americans need cash now,” Mnuchin said during a Tuesday briefing by the Trump administration’s coronavirus task force.
 “And I mean now as in the next two weeks.”

-While not saying how big the stimulus package would be, he said it would also include payments to small businesses and loan guarantees to critical industries like hotels and airlines, which he said had been hit “worse than 9/11.”
-He was working with Senate Republicans to pass legislation “very quickly,” he added.
+While not saying how big the stimulus package would be, he said it would also include payments to small businesses and loan guarantees to critical industries like the airline industry, which he said had been hit “worse than 9/11.”
+He was working with Senate Republicans on Tuesday to pass legislation “very quickly,” he added.

-“You can think of this as something like business interruption payments for the American workers,” Mnuchin said.
+“You can think of this as something like business interruption payments for the American workers,” he said.

 Mnuchin would not confirm reports that the economic stimulus package would be worth $850 billion—he said the number was likely to be less.
 He said the administration “like” the idea of a one-off check around $1,000, which would possibly be income tested.